mathieubrd/ami-factory/README.md

 # AMI Factory
-A pipeline that creates hardened AWS AMIs based on compliance rules and remediation scripts.
+A pipeline that creates hardened AWS AMIs based on compliance rules and remediation scripts written with SCAP.
 This project provides a pipeline that automatically:
-- Compiles a set of compliance rules and remediation scripts.
+- Compiles a set of compliance rules and remediation scripts using SCAP.
 - Generates a human-readable hardening guide and uploads it to a S3 bucket.
 - Starts an user-defined AMI, executes the compliance checks, and remediates the AMI.
 - Generates an human-readable report of the compliance checks and the remediations and uploads them to a S3 bucket.